MovieStoreGuy/forerunner/README.md

 Forerunner is a Golang application to allow for automated CI/CD manor of testing of Docker images.

 ## Requirements
-Currently, in order to build Forerunner you will need:
+iCurrently, in order to build Forerunner you will need:
-- Golang v1.7+
+- Golang v1.8+

 To run ForeRunner, you will need:
 - Docker install
     - Docker daemon running
-- Golang v1.7+
+- Golang v1.8+
     - If you are running this via the source code

 ## Usage